cboecking/golang-env-setup/cheatsheet_go.md

 Special init() function - cannot be called; however, executed when package is initialized.
 Example: used by db providers where the implementation sits behind an interface. -- IS this a true statement - worded correct?

+Each source file can have its own init() function.

 ####Go 'Types'
 * Basic
   * Numbers